Hakkelo89/homework-week-1/README.md

 - Clone the GitHub project on to your local machine
 - Navigate in to the
 - Open the project in VSCode
-- Open the `index.html` file in ypur default browser
+- Open the `index.html` file in your default browser

 ```
 git clone git@github.com:Hakkelo89/homework-week-1.git